aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/install.md

 -   Management or root AWS Organization account (the AWS Accelerator cannot be deployed in an AWS sub-account)
     -   No additional AWS accounts need to be pre-created before Accelerator installation
 -   If required, a limit increase to support your desired number of new AWS sub-accounts (default limit is 10 sub-accounts)
+    - **recent changes to new AWS account limits are causing accelerator installation failures, please work with your local account team to increase your limits**
 -   Valid Accelerator configuration file, updated to reflect your requirements (see below)
 -   Determine your primary or Accelerator `control` or `home` region, this is the AWS region in which you will most often operate
 -   Government of Canada customers are still required to do a standalone installation at this time, please request standalone installation instructions from your Account SA or TAM